-- With the elimination of regional monopolies due to the complete liberalization of entry into the electricity retail sector, rate regulations will become unnecessary in principle. - On the other hand, it has been decided with the liberalization that rate regulations will be abolished after a transitional period so as not to interfere with the stable supply of electricity or cause confusion among consumers. - Currently, only the Okinawa area still has transitional treatment fees in the high-voltage area, whose treatment is under consideration by the central government.
+- With the elimination of regional monopolies due to the complete liberalization of entry into the electricity retail sector, rate regulations will become unnecessary in principle. - On the other hand, it has been decided with the liberalization that rate regulations will be abolished after a transitional period so as not to interfere with the stable supply of electricity or cause confusion among consumers. - Currently, only the Okinawa area still has transitional charges even in the high-voltage area, whose treatment is under consideration by the country.
+The Company too will cooperate in the country's consideration as necessary.

-OEPC < Reference > Nine electric power companies in the mainland Retail de Transmission and distribution department Retail co ompany Transmission and distribution company Extra-high voltage ⇒Large factories, large shopping centers, etc. Free 【20%】 ⇒ Upper lim from Apri Last resort supply rate Free Last resort supply rate High voltage ⇒Supermarkets, office buildings, etc. Transitional treatment fee Regulated rate [11%] (15%) Upper limit on fuel cost adjustment exists (Upper limit on fuel cost adjustment is set by a national scheme) Free rate 【24%】 (21%) ⇒ Upper limit abolished from April 2023. - Free rate Last resort supply rate Low voltage ⇒For household use, small stores, etc. Transitional treatment fee Regulated rate [29%] (31%) Upper limit on fuel cost adjustment exists (Upper limit on fuel cost adjustment is set by a national scheme) Free rate 【16%】 (15%) ⇒ Upper limit abolished from April 2023.
-Transitional treatment fee (Regulated rate) Free rate
+OEPC < Reference > Nine electric power companies in the mainland Retail de Transmission and distribution department Retail co Transmission and distribution company Extra-high voltage ⇒Large factories, large shopping centers, etc. Free 【20%】 ⇒ Upper lim from Apri Last resort supply rate Free Last resort supply rate High voltage ⇒Supermarkets, office buildings, etc. Transitional treatment fee Regulated rate [15%] (18%) Upper limit on fuel cost adjustment exists (Upper limit on fuel cost adjustment is set by a national scheme) Tree rate [21%] (19%) Upper limit abolished from April 2023.
+Free Last resort supply rate Low voltage ⇒For household use, small stores, etc. Regulated rate [28%] (31%) r household e, small Regulated rate [28%] (14%) Upper limit on fuel cost adjustment exists (Upper limit ton fuel cost from April 2023. - Transitional treatment fee (Regulated rate) Free rate

-- The percentage of retail electricity sales to total electricity sales in FY2022 is shown in [], and the percentage when remote islands are included is shown in (). - Areas for which transitional measures have been lifted may receive last resort supply from the general electricity transmission and distribution utility.
+- The percentage of retail electricity sales to total electricity sales in FY2023 is shown in [], and the percentage when remote islands are included is shown in (). - Areas for which transitional measures have been lifted may receive last resort supply from the general electricity transmission and distribution utility.